jpetazzo/jpetazzo.github.io/_posts/2013-10-06-policy-rc-d-do-not-start-services-automatically.markdown

 ## Why she got no bangs?

-If you already knew about `policy-rc.d`, here is a second chance to learn something new today :-)
+If you already knew about `policy-rc.d`, here is a second chance to learn something new today!

-You might be wondering "shouldn't I put `#!/bin/sh` in the beginning of the policy-rc.d script?"
+You might be wondering *"shouldn't I put `#!/bin/sh` in the beginning of the policy-rc.d script?"*

 If there is no [shebang] at the beginning of the file, the OS will try to execute it as a "normal" binary.
-The `exec*` syscall will fail with `ENOEXEC` (Exec format error).
+The `execve` syscall will fail with `ENOEXEC` (Exec format error).
 Well, unless your script happen to conveniently have an ELF signature (or another binary signature recognized by your system), but this is very unlikely.

 What happens next depends on the calling program.

-The `exec*` wrappers in the libc will try to use `/bin/sh` as a fallback to invoke the program -- which is why I didn't deem necessary to add a shebang to the policy-rc.d script.
+The `exec` wrappers in the libc will try to use `/bin/sh` as a fallback to invoke the program -- which is why I didn't deem necessary to add a shebang to the policy-rc.d script.

-However, if you are running a shell, it will use itself as a fallback.
+However, if you are running a shell, it will use `execve` directly, and if it fails, it will try to execute the script itself.
-In other words, if you call the policy-rc.d script from `bash`, then `bash` will be used to execute it.
+In other words, if you call a script without shebang from `bash`, then `bash` will be used to execute it.
+(If the script is neither a standard executable nor a bash script, major confusion will ensue.)

-And if you are doing "raw syscalls", you will receive an unadultered `ENOEXEC` error, and can do whatever you want to handle it.
-This is the case if you try `os.execv(...)` in Python, for instance.
+Note that in some languages, `execvp`, `execlp`, and other `execve` wrappers do not always call their libc counterparts.
+This is why in Python (for instance), if you use `execvp` on a script without a shebang, you will get the `ENOEXEC` error.
+It will not try to use `/bin/sh` like the normal libc call.

 Isn't that great? :-)